asandelarvine/Awwards-Like-App/README.md

 ## Known Bugs

-* One of my projects "Pitchez" site can not be viewed, yet to be resolved.
+* One of my projects "Pitch~Zone" site can not be viewed, yet to be resolved.

 ## CONTACTS